LibreTactile/.github/docs/faq.md

 2. The open source principles, which empowers people with the cumulative fruits of the efforts of humanity.

-3. We are insipred by how organizations like [Makers Making Change](https://makersmakingchange.com/) allows technically-skilled people to meet the needs of others.
+3. I'm insipred by how organizations like [Makers Making Change](https://makersmakingchange.com/) allows technically-skilled people to meet the needs of others.

 ### How to join the effort?

-You could [lend a hand](/docs/README.md#help-out) in any area of your interest, like writing, translating, testing, improving the design, spreading the word or maintaining the repository.
+You could [lend a hand](/docs/README.md#help-out) in any area of your interest, like writing, translating, testing, improving the design, spreading the word or maintaining the repositories.

 <!--TODO: List of tasks to prioritize-->

-Here is a list of of tasks we are prioritizing, but as I am currently the only developer in a team made up of only academic researchers, **any help** is _VERY MUCH APPRECIATED_!
+Here is a list of tasks we prioritize, although, as the only developer on the team, I appreciate **any help**.
 You can also support the project financially via the Github sponsor button.
 <!--TODO: Setup sponsor button-->

 ## Open Hardware?